lihaoyi/macropy/readme.md

         return node
 ```

-With pattern matching, we could instead write:
+With pattern matching (specifically, using the switch macro), we could instead write:

 ```python
 def expand_macros(node):